iXORTech/RemoteMC-Core/README.md

   </a>
 </p>

-RemoteMC Series allows the users to use a RemoteMC-Core to connect multiple MC servers (RemoteMC-MCDR client), a QQ Client (RemoteMC-QQ client), and eventually other chatbot modules.
+RemoteMC Series Software allows the users to use a RemoteMC-Core to connect multiple MC servers (RemoteMC-MCDR client), a QQ Client
+(RemoteMC-QQ client), and eventually other chatbot modules.
 You can combine the modules you need to form the chat message synchronization and MC server remote control network you need.
 The following picture shows a simple network configuration.